DC Travel Guide | Things to Do

 National Museum of Natural History

-Rivaling the Air and Space Museum in terms of popularity, the Natural History Museum owns more than 126 million items in upward of 1.5 million square feet of exhibitions.
-The Constitution Avenue entrance leads to a lobby where an Easter Island statue stands guard.
+The Constitution Avenue entrance leads to a lobby where an Easter Island statue stands guard; exhibitions include a 1.6-million-year-old Kenyan hand-ax and Northwest Coast totem poles.
 On the first floor, a 13-foot Fénykövi elephant from Angola sits under the central dome in the rotunda, while the adjacent Sant Ocean Hall is dominated by the model of a North Atlantic right whale.
-On the second floor, the 45.52-carat Hope Diamond is the centerpiece of the Geology, Gems, and Minerals gallery, and the Butterfly Pavilion allows visitors to walk through an indoor garden surrounded by hundreds of live butterflies and moths (tickets are $6).
+Upstairs on the second floor, the 45.52-carat Hope Diamond is the centerpiece of the Gems and Minerals gallery, and the Butterfly Pavilion allows visitors to walk through an indoor garden surrounded by hundreds of live butterflies and moths (at press time, the exhibit was temporarily closed for maintenance so check before you visit; tickets are $8/adults and $7/children and seniors).
+The nearby Insect Zoo features creepy crawlies, including live tarantulas, cockroaches, and bees.
+An Imax theater on the first floor shows nature movies on six-story-high screens.

 National Zoo

-The park also includes a Reptile Discovery Center with turtles, snakes, crocodiles, and more; a Bird House; a Great Cats exhibit with Sumatran tigers and African lions; a Great Ape House; and several other exhibits.
+The park also includes a Reptile Discovery Center with turtles, snakes, alligators, Komodo dragons, and more; a recently renovated and reopened Bird House with more than 170 individual birds representing 56 species; a Great Cats exhibit with Sumatran tigers and African lions; a Great Ape House; and several other exhibits.
 Don’t miss Amazonia, a 15,000-square-foot rainforest exhibit with a 55,000-gallon aquarium and more than 350 species of tropical plants.

 Panda bear Mei Xiang at the National Zoo.
 Photograph by Connor Padraic Mallon.